 9.1 Recommended Process

-Only after calibrating and validating the existing conditions and only after completing the peer review process of the existing conditions model, should the analyst proceed with the development of other modeling scenarios/forks.
-If the analyst chooses to develop the design year model alternatives prior to calibrating and validating the existing conditions model and/or prior to having the model go through the peer review process, they take the risk that they will have to go back and revise not only the design year model but the existing conditions model as well.
-This can lead to potential inconsistencies in the modeling scenarios and could result in the need for additional time to calibrate/peer review the design year models.
-So although it may be tempting, especially when the project has a compressed schedule, to skip or delay the calibration, validation and/or peer review process of the existing conditions model, it may end up being counterproductive and is strongly discouraged.
+Only after calibrating and validating the existing conditions and only after completing the peer review process of the existing conditions model, should the analyst proceed with the development of other modeling scenarios.
+If the analyst chooses to develop the alternatives model prior to calibrating and validating the existing conditions model and/or prior to having the model go through the peer review process, they take the risk that they must go back and revise not only the alternatives model but the existing conditions model as well.
+This can lead to potential inconsistencies in the modeling scenarios and could result in the need for additional time to calibrate and perform the peer review(s) of the alternatives model.
+Although it may be tempting, especially when the project has a compressed schedule, to skip or delay the calibration, validation and/or peer review process of the existing conditions model, it may end up being counterproductive and is strongly discouraged.

-Refer to TEOpS 16-20-2 for additional details on the model development process, analysis scenarios, traffic model forking and model tree.
+Refer to TEOpS 16-20-2 for additional details on the model development process, analysis scenarios and traffic model tree.

-9.1.1 Carrying Parameters Forward Into Model Forks
+9.1.1 Carrying Parameters Forward Into Model Scenarios

-Unless changes to roadway geometry or traffic conditions will alter the driving behavior, the analyst should carry the parameters from the calibrated existing conditions model forward, without any changes, to each subsequent scenario (model fork).
+Unless changes to roadway geometry or traffic conditions are expected to alter the driving behavior, the analyst should carry the parameters from the calibrated existing conditions model forward, without any changes, to each subsequent scenario.
 For example, if it is necessary to use a headway of 0.85 to reproduce the level of congestion in the existing real-world network during the AM peak hour, then the analyst should use the same 0.85 headway value for the AM peak hour model in the design year.

 Document and justify the rationale for modifying any of the existing conditions parameters.
-Where possible, associate and modification to the existing conditions parameters to changes in geometric conditions that may influence driving behavior (e.g., the design year build alternative lengthens the weaving area resulting in the need for drivers to be less aggressive thus increasing the headway).
+Where possible, associate any modification to the existing conditions parameters to changes in geometric conditions that may influence driving behavior (e.g., the design year build alternative lengthens the weaving area resulting in the need for drivers to be less aggressive thus increasing the headway).

 9.1.2 Validation of Design Year Models

 The only mathematical validation test that is applicable for design year models is the volume validation (both Tier 1 and Tier 2) tests.
 When conducting the volume validation tests (see Table 8.1) for the design year models, the analyst should compare the modeled volumes (i.e., output from the microsimulation model) to the appropriate design year traffic forecasts.
-Due to future congestion, the microsimulation model may not be able to capture the true design year traffic demand within the analysis period, specifically for the no-build or FEC conditions.
-Under this scenario, the analyst should run the model, without the warm-up or cool-down periods, until all vehicles have exited the network, thereby capturing the full demand reflected in the design year traffic forecasts.
-Apply the volume validation tests to both the seed matrix (full demand) and analysis period model runs.
+Due to future congestion, the microsimulation model may not be able to sufficiently capture the true design year traffic demand within the analysis period, specifically for the no-build or FEC conditions.
+Under this scenario, the analyst should run the model with only the traffic demand for the analysis period (e.g., do not include the demand from the warm-up or cool-down periods) until all vehicles have exited the network, thereby capturing the full demand reflected in the design year traffic forecasts.
+Apply the volume validation tests (typically for each one-hour period) to both the seed matrix (full demand, no warm-up or cool-down) and analysis period matrix (includes warm-up, analysis period, and cool-down periods) runs.
 Running the model with the seed matrix allows the analyst to validate that the peak period demand matrix, when isolated, is sound.
-With that said, the volume validation tests are typically more valuable when applied to the design year build alternatives.